 Weddings require a lot of stationery and invitations.
 There are so many wedding-related events and festivities that take place throughout a couple's engagement period, and they all require another invitation.
-At first glance, it can seem a little overwhelming—but not to worry.
-We've got the ultimate guide to wedding invitation etiquette.
+At first glance, it can seem a little overwhelming, but it's manageable if you know what to expect.
 Read on to learn when to send:

 - Wedding invitations